Roane State Community College

 Subject: Parental Leave

-It is the policy of Roane State Community College to provide a period of up to four (4) months of leave to eligible employees for adoption, pregnancy, childbirth, and nursing the infant, where applicable, in accordance with T.C.A.
+It is the policy of Roane State Community College (RSCC) to provide a period of up to four (4) months of leave to eligible employees for adoption, pregnancy, childbirth, and nursing the infant, where applicable, in accordance with T.C.A.
 Section 4-21-408.
 With regard to adoption, the four (4) month period shall begin at the time the employee receives custody of the child.

 Employees who have been employed by RSCC for at least twelve (12) consecutive months as full-time employees, as determined by the employer at the job site or location, are eligible for this leave.
 Subsequent references within this policy to an employee shall assume eligibility of that individual.